Getting started with Nextflow¶

 Nextflow seamlessly integrates with code repositories such as GitHub.
 This feature allows you to manage your project code and use public Nextflow pipelines quickly, consistently, and transparently.

-command will download a pipeline from a hosting platform into your global cache $HOME/.nextflow/assets
+The Nextflow pull command will download a pipeline from a hosting platform into your global cache $HOME/.nextflow/assets folder.

 If you are pulling a project hosted in a remote code repository, you can specify its qualified name or the repository URL.